llvm/torch-mlir/docs/abstract_interp_lib.md

    a.
 After reification, the functions are just a loose collection of functions, which are difficult to analyze.
 The first step is to inline them.

    b.
-After inlining, the `torch-simplify-shape/dtype-calculations` pass is used to simplify the calculations.
-This pass brings in a number of targeted canonicalization patterns and folds, along with a few specific patterns such as unrolling fixed-trip-count loops and abstractly interpreting list operations (an example is turning a series of "append" operations into a list literal).
-This pass also looks at the values yielded by the calculation regions, and if the resulting shape or dtype can be deduced by looking at the IR (for example, the shape is the list literal `[1, 2, 3]`), it will refine the types of the `torch.shape/dtype.calculate` op.
+After inlining, the `torch-simplify-shape-calculations` and `torch-simplify-dtype-calculations` passes are used to simplify the calculations.
+These passes bring in a number of targeted canonicalization patterns and folds, along with a few specific patterns such as unrolling fixed-trip-count loops and abstractly interpreting list operations (an example is turning a series of "append" operations into a list literal).
+These passes also look at the values yielded by the calculation regions, and if the resulting shape or dtype can be deduced by looking at the IR (for example, the shape is the list literal `[1, 2, 3]`), it will refine the types of the `torch.shape.calculate` and `torch.dtype.calculate` ops.
 This usually yields more opportunities for simplification.
 This process runs to a fixed-point.

 3. Dropping the calculations.
-Once all the types in the program have been refined as much as possible, the ops that were originally wrapped in `torch.shape/dtype.calculate` are unwrapped by the `torch-drop-abstract-interp-calculations` pass which drops the reified calculations, leaving behind the shape and dtype refined program.
+Once all the types in the program have been refined as much as possible, the ops that were originally wrapped in `torch.shape.calculate` and `torch.dtype.calculate` are unwrapped by the `torch-drop-abstract-interp-calculations` pass which drops the reified calculations, leaving behind the shape and dtype refined program.